 MOTHER 3 tells a story most would not expect a videogame to tell.
 Written by Shigesato Itoi, an essayist, slogan maker, copyeditor, voice actor, famed blogger, short fiction collaborator (with Haruki Murakami), Iron Chef judge and fishing fan, MOTHER 3 is a deeply intimate tale that engages on both an intellectual and emotional level.
-Games journalist and developer Tim Rogers believes that it represents the closest a videogame has yet come to modern literature.
+Games essayist Tim Rogers believes that it represents the closest a videogame has yet come to modern literature.
 For me, MOTHER 3 is art.

 The Short Gist